Neurological Rehabilitation Research

 Call for appointment:410-328-4323 410-328-4323

 The University of Maryland Rehabilitation Research Center, directed by Dr. Peter Gorman, is a collaborative effort between the University of Maryland Rehabilitation and Orthopaedic Institute, the University of Maryland School of Medicine, and the VA Maryland Healthcare System.
-It has been generously supported by seed money from the Kernan Endowment Board.
+It has been generously supported by seed money from our endowment board.

 The Center's specialized and advanced research programs have been developed in stroke and spinal cord injury rehabilitation, and future work in traumatic brain injury rehabilitation is under development.